Sunday Independent (Ireland): Content

 Popularly nicknamed The Sindo, the paper has been a zealous critic of the Provisional IRA and Sinn Féin for many years.
 In the late 1980s and early 1990s, the Sunday Independent was reproachful toward SDLP politician John Hume, whom the newspaper accused of being insufficiently attentive to the needs of the Ulster Unionists.
 Many of the Sunday Independent's columnists also criticised Hume for negotiating with Sinn Féin leader Gerry Adams, accusing Hume of being naive about Adams.

-On 21 March 2021, the Sports section changed from broadsheet to a tabloid but the main paper, Business, Property & Motors sections remain broadsheet all redesigned 1 week later following the reduced size Life Magazine on 4 October 2020 and Living re-branded as People & Culture on 29 November 2020.
-Business section moved to tabloid on 12 February 2023 but main paper will stay broadsheet.

-Christmas Digital Edition

-Not like in the past when Christmas Day fell on Sunday came out on Christmas Eve Saturday but a free digital online edition will only be available in 2022.